BrianRono7/Capstone-project/README.md

 ### OBJECTIVES

-1)To Identify factors that have impact on food prices 2)To develop a predictive model that uses above identified factors to predict food prices 2-3 months in advance.
+1)To Identify factors that have impact on food prices.

+2)To develop a predictive model that uses above identified factors to predict food prices 2-3 months in advance.

 3)To create a deployment model that enables target audiences such as farmers effectively and efficiently practise their trade.

 ## DATA UNDERSTANDING AND ANALYSIS